Truth by Inference

 46 even all the numbered men were 603,550.

 God counted only the men who were twenty years only and upward because at age twenty these young men were considered an adult and were responsible before God.
 Prior to age twenty (from age 13-19) they were considered teenagers and below age 13 they were considered children.
-Thus those under age twenty were considered to be minors.
+Thus, those under age twenty were considered to be minors.
 Minors were considered as part of the family and under the authority of the head of the household.
-Therefore when God counted the military aged men (age twenty and above) he was counting the heads of households.
-If there was 603,550 heads of households this means that there was 603,550 families and the women and children under the authority of these heads of households were not counted because they were considered as part of the family belonging to the head of the household.
+Therefore, when God counted the military aged men (age twenty and above) he was counting the heads of households.
+If there were 603,550 heads of households this means that there was 603,550 families and the women and children under the authority of these heads of households were not counted because they were considered as part of the family belonging to the head of the household.

 Numbers 11:21 (NASB95)